mpflynnx/terraform-beginner-bootcamp-2023-azure/journal/week1.md

 ```

-We want to use Front Door to distribute our content, so we first have to create a Front Door profile[<sup>[?]</sup>](#external-references).
+I want to use Front Door to distribute my content, so I first have to create a Front Door profile[<sup>[?]</sup>](#external-references).

-To create a Front Door profile we can use the Azure provider resource [azurerm_cdn_frontdoor_profile](https://registry.terraform.io/providers/hashicorp/azurerm/latest/docs/resources/cdn_frontdoor_profile).
+To create a Front Door profile I can use the Azure provider resource [azurerm_cdn_frontdoor_profile](https://registry.terraform.io/providers/hashicorp/azurerm/latest/docs/resources/cdn_frontdoor_profile).

 Caution: Provider resources can change frequently, it is best practice to always refer to the latest documentation for the provider at registry.terraform.io

-To create a profile we are only required to provide a name, resource group and the sku_name.
+To create a profile I'm only required to provide a name, resource group and the sku_name.

 #### resource_cdn.tf